apainintheneck/globlin/README.md

 This package brings file globbing to Gleam.
 A `Pattern` is created by compiling the glob pattern string into the equivalent regex internally.
 This pattern can then be compared against other strings to find matching paths.

+Note: This library doesn't include methods to directly query the file system so that it can be used in the browser where that isn't available.

 ## Add Dependency

 ```sh